foogunlana/interview/fsdev2020.md

 - No less than 90% test coverage on api endpoints
 - Provide a `.gitlab-ci.yml` to run the tests and build the container on the [pipeline](https://docs.gitlab.com/ee/ci/yaml/) using [shared runners](https://docs.gitlab.com/ee/ci/runners/)
-- Be able to run tests, migrations & the dev server with a simple command - hint: `pipenv run` using [Pipenv](https://pipenv.readthedocs.io/en/latest/)
+- Be able to run tests, migrations & the dev server, each with a simple command - hint: `pipenv run` using [Pipenv](https://pipenv.readthedocs.io/en/latest/)

 **Hints**